Canadian police arrest 2 leaders of protesting truckers

 Associated Press

-OTTAWA, Ontario (AP) — Police arrested two of the leaders of hundreds of truckers who clogged the streets of Canada’s capital Thursday, standing their ground and defiantly blasted their horns as police threatened to break up the nearly three-week protest against the country’s COVID-19 restrictions.
+OTTAWA, Ontario (AP) — Hundreds of truckers clogging Canada’s capital stood their ground and defiantly blasted their horns Thursday, even as police arrested two protest leaders and threatened to break up the nearly three-week protest against the country’s COVID-19 restrictions.

 Busloads of police arrived near Ottawa’s Parliament Hill, and workers put up extra fences around government buildings.
 Police also essentially began sealing off much of the downtown area to outsiders to prevent them from coming to the aid of the protesters.